Humboldt University of Berlin: Early history

 Similarly to the University of Bonn, the University of Berlin was established by King Friedrich Wilhelm III on 16 August 1809, during the period of the Prussian Reform Movement, on the initiative of the liberal Prussian philosopher and linguist Wilhelm von Humboldt.
 The university was located in a palace constructed from 1748 to 1766 for the late Prince Henry, the younger brother of Frederick the Great.
 After his widow and her ninety-member staff moved out, the first unofficial lectures were given in the building in the winter of 1809.
 Humboldt faced great resistance to his ideas as he set up the university.
 He submitted his resignation to the King in April 1810, and was not present when the school opened that fall.

 The first students were admitted on 6 October 1810, and the first semester started on 10 October 1810, with 256 students and 52 lecturers in faculties of law, medicine, theology and philosophy under rector Theodor Schmalz.
 The university celebrates 15 October 1810 as the date of its opening.
 In 1810, at the time of the opening, the university established the first academic chair in the field of history in the world.
 From 1828 to 1945, the school was named the "Royal Friedrich Wilhelm University of Berlin", in honor of its founder.
 Ludwig Feuerbach, then one of the students, made a comment about the university in 1826:

 "There is no question here of drinking, duelling and pleasant communal outings; in no other university can you find such a passion for work, such an interest for things that are not petty student intrigues, such an inclination for the sciences, such calm and such silence.
 Compared to this temple of work, the other universities appear like public houses."

-The university has been home to many of Germany's greatest thinkers of the past two centuries, among them subjective idealist philosopher Johann Gottlieb Fichte, theologian Friedrich Schleiermacher, absolute idealist philosopher G. W. F. Hegel, Romantic legal theorist Friedrich Carl von Savigny, anti-optimist philosopher Arthur Schopenhauer, objective idealist philosopher Friedrich Schelling, cultural critic Walter Benjamin, and famous physicists Albert Einstein and Max Planck.
+The university has been home to many of Germany's greatest thinkers of the past two centuries, among them subjective idealist philosopher Johann Gottlieb Fichte, theologian Friedrich Schleiermacher, absolute idealist philosopher G. W. F. Hegel, Romantic legal theorist Friedrich Carl von Savigny, anti-optimist philosopher Arthur Schopenhauer, objective idealist philosopher Friedrich Schelling, cultural critic Walter Benjamin, and leading physicists Albert Einstein and Max Planck.